How to Stay Hydrated This Winter

 Water AI recommendations for adolescents and adults

-NOTE: If you are an athlete, pregnant or breastfeeding, having GI struggles, or you’re just interested in a more personalized water goal, reach out to talk with one of our RD’s!
+EXCEPTION: If you are an athlete, pregnant or breastfeeding, having GI struggles, or you are just interested in a more personalized water goal,

 Disclosure:

-Some of our pages contain affiliate links that Anderson’s Nutrition may receive a commission from, at no extra cost to you.
-We only promote products that we have used & verified, finding helpful for our clients and friends.
-As an Amazon Associate, we may earn from qualifying purchases.
+Some of our pages contain affiliate links.
+Anderson’s Nutrition may receive a commission at no extra cost to you.
+We only promote products that we have used and verified, and recommend to our clients and friends.
+As an Amazon Associate, we earn from qualifying purchases.
 Anderson’s Nutrition is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.